What is the Catalyst Fund?

 Affiliates or group participants are not members of Lyrasis and are not eligible to receive Catalyst Fund awards.
 They may be partners in a project sponsored by a Lyrasis Institutional or Group Agent Member.
 If unsure of your membership status, contact Member Support.

 How many proposals and ideas can an institution submit?

 Members may submit a maximum of ONE proposal and ONE idea per cycle.
-If multiple proposals or ideas are submitted by a member, LYRASIS will contact the individuals who submitted and request that they choose one to go forward for review.
+If multiple proposals or ideas are submitted by a member, Lyrasis will contact the individualssubmitted and request that they choose one to go forward for review.
 The proposal or idea that the institution defers may be re-submitted in next year's Catalyst Fund cycle.
 Alternatively, if there are other collaborating partners on one, or the other, another member institution may step forward as the lead applicant.
 For example, an institution may act as a lead on a proposal, and as a supporting partner on an idea application in the same year.

 If my project or idea is funded this year, can I submit another proposal or idea next year?

 Yes, past recipients can apply in subsequent years for new or continuing projects.

 If applying for a second phase of a project that was already awarded Catalyst Funds, the required final report for the initial award must be complete and submitted to Lyrasis for sharing with the membership.
 Proposals or ideas for continued work should address the accomplishments of the previously funded project and highlight how new activities proposed build from the preceding project.
 If it is a new project proposing work in a different area unrelated to the preceding Catalyst Fund award, there are no prerequisite requirements.

 Proposed projects should be no longer than 12 months.

 Catalyst Fund recipients will be announced in early June.
 Projects should be planned around a July 1 start date.